-To have a program requirement waived on the basis of prior graduate coursework, or transfer credits to a University of lowa degree, the student must submit a petition to the Director of Graduate Studies.
-The petition form is available at the end of this handbook (or online at https://cs.uiowa.edu/graduate-programs/forms), and completed forms should be filed with the Academic Services Coordinator.
+To have a program requirement waived on the basis of prior graduate coursework, or transfer credits to a University of Iowa degree, the student must submit a petition to the Director of Graduate Studies.
+The petition form is available at the end of this handbook (or online at PETITION FOR PROGRAM REQUIREMENT EXCEPTION (uiowa.edu)), and completed forms should be filed with the Academic Services Coordinator.